Program Director; Advocate, Intervene, Mentor (AIM) Program

 Emily works on a variety of special initiatives.
 She is currently the project manager for the Improving Courtroom Communications project, an effort to enhance perceptions of fairness by improving communication strategies used by criminal courtroom staff.
 She also writes and conducts research for the Trial and Error Initiative, a multi-year inquiry into the role that failure and the trial and error process play in criminal justice reform.
 Emily is also on the planning team for the Brownsville Community Justice Center, a new community court to be opened in Central Brooklyn, and assists with securing funding for other Center projects.
 She is a graduate of Pomona College and the University of Wisconsin Law School.

-Miriam Goodman is the women’s specialist at Midtown Community Court (MCC).
-Miriam oversees and facilitates the Women’s Independence Safety and Empowerment (WISE) program, a comprehensive psycho-educational and therapeutic program for women arrested for prostitution.
+Miriam Goodman is the coordinator of trafficking programs at the Center for Court Innovation.
+Miriam is involved in many trafficking projects including: the creation of the Human Trafficking Intervention Courts in NY State; providing training to judges, lawyers and clinicians on trauma and working with trafficking survivors; and working with family court in this issue.
 Miriam’s focus is in trauma work and she has trained extensively in evidence-based practices for working with trauma survivors.
-Miriam is also a therapist at the Safe Horizon’s Counseling Center, where she provides trauma-focused therapy for crime victims.
-She received her BA in Sociology from Dickinson College and her MSW from the Silver School of Social Work at New York University.
+Miriam previously worked as a therapist at Safe Horizon’s Counseling Center, where she provided trauma-focused therapy for crime victims.
+She received her B.A. in Sociology from Dickinson College and her M.S.W. from the Silver School of Social Work at New York University.

 Coordinator of Operations, Brownsville Community Justice Center